 Finally, a hard to find reproduction of the factory bolts that will allow you to bolt your engine support brackets to the motor mount ears which are cast into the side of your engine block.
 These have the thin style washers and fine thread just like the factory originals that Chrysler used.
 And because they are US made from high strength steel, they work great for those high horsepower applications as well.
 One kit contains six bolt/washer/nut assemblies, enough to do one complete engine (both sides.)
 These are for use with all of our engine suport bracket sets which DO NOT have the tube welded into the drivers side bracket, such as our Truck and early B body brackets.

 Our 6 quart performance Big Block pan is a great choice for those 1962-1965 B bodies.
 Because these hold 6 quarts (plus the one in the filter for 7 total), they allow you to run a high volume oil pump, which is much more desirable for performance applications.
 And because they are an exact reproduction of the factory early B body Max Wedge pan (Chrysler part number 2402307) they are factory designed by Chrysler to fit this chassis exactly.
 Even though the sump is large enough to hold six quarts, the factory engineers designed it perfectly to not have any interference with the K member on the front end and steering centerlink in the rear.
 Plus, they dont hang down any lower than a factory pan and offer optimum ground clearance for street driving.
 No more worrying about scraping the oil pan on those speed bumps or steep driveways.
 They also include all the front and rear internal oil baffles, just like the factory made them for the Max Wedge engines.
 Pan depth is about 4 1/2".
-Our oil pickups may require slight modification to match the pan, we recommend using our 111-1007 oil pickup, available on our oil pickups page.
+We recommend using our 111-1007 oil pickup, available on our oil pickups page.
 This pan is supplied in a in a very nice black finish, can be installed as-is or painted engine color if desired.

 Shown here is our new stock replacement type curved type oil pickup.
 Uses 3/8" NPT engine block thread size.
 Use these with most factory style passenger car oil pans that have internal baffles welded in them, as the curve in the tube is engineered to allow the pickup to avoid hitting the baffle.
 Once installed, these measure about 4 1/2" from the pan rail to the bottom of the pickup.
 The distance from the rear of the pickup to the rear of the engine block (also once installed) is about 10 3/8".
 These "factory type" pickups can be run directly touching the bottom of the oil pan, however we have also run them with 1/4-3/8 of clearance between the pan and pickup without any problems.
 Depending on the specific combination of oil pan (and windage tray, if applicable) you are using, some modifications to this pickup may sometimes be necessary.